google/zimtohrli/README.md

 - libasound2-dev
 - libglfw3-dev

-Finally, to run the Python and Go wrappers, the following dependencies are necessary:
+Finally, to build and test the Python and Go wrappers, the following dependencies are necessary:

 - golang-go
 - python3